 The primary sources of cash inflows for the Company and certain of its intermediate holding companies are investment income, sales of investment securities, dividends and tax sharing payments received from the operating subsidiaries.
 Under the insurance laws of the states and jurisdictions under which the holding companies of White Mountains' insurance subsidiaries are domiciled, an insurer is restricted with respect to the timing or the amount of dividends it may pay without prior approval by regulatory authorities.
 Accordingly, there can be no assurance regarding the amount of such dividends that may be paid by such subsidiaries in the future.
-In 2003, the Company's first tier insurance subsidiaries have the ability to pay dividends of approximately \$261.5 million to Fund American without approval of regulatory authorities.
+In 2003, the Company's first tier insurance subsidiaries have the ability to pay dividends of approximately \$261.5 million to FAC without approval of regulatory authorities.

 White Mountains' consolidated sources of cash consist primarily of premium collections, net investment income, financing activities and proceeds from sales and maturities of investments.
-White Mountains' consolidated uses of cash are primarily claim payments, operating expenses, financing costs and the purchase of investments.
+White Mountains' consolidated uses of cash are primarily claim payments, operating expenses, financing costs and the purchase of investments to several years or more, may lapse between the occurrence of an insured loss, the reporting of the loss to White Mountains and the settlement of the liability for that loss.
+Management believes that the Company's cash balances, cash flow from operations, routine sales of investments and the liquidity provided by the Bank Facility are adequate to meet expected cash requirements for the foreseeable future.